faboweb/zliq/README.md

 ### How It Works

-Every component is a function returning a stream of vdom-nodes!
+Every component is a function returning a stream of dom elements!
+Changes will trigger a rerender of the element and pass it to the stream.

 ```js
 export const CleverComponent = ({sinks: {store}}) => {